 Join an Intrepid Cohort

 In the world of ministry and church planting, under-reached and off-the-beaten-path communities (both urban and rural) are often overlooked due to popular financial support structures.
-But what if you could start a sustainable business and non-profits that contribute to the development of your community and brings support to your family all while extending the freedom and family of Jesus to those you meet?
+But what if you could start a sustainable business or non-profit that contributes to the development of your community and brings support to your family all while extending the freedom and family of Jesus to those you meet?

 Welcome to the Intrepid Cohort.